yehia67/documentation/getting-started/0.1/introduction/what-is-the-tangle.md

 ## How a transaction becomes confirmed

-Transactions in the Tangle can be in one of two states: Pending or confirmed.
+Transactions on the Tangle can be in one of two states: Pending or confirmed.

 When you send a bundle to a node, that bundle is pending and the node doesn't update the balances of the affected addresses until it's confirmed.